Google-Health/healthcare-streaming-simulator/cloud_shell_tutorial.md

 Run the terraform workflow in
 the [infrastructure/04.build](infrastructure/04.build) directory.

+It will ask your permission before provisioning resources and you'll need to type `yes` to proceed.

 ```sh
 DIR=infrastructure/04.build
 terraform -chdir=$DIR init
 terraform -chdir=$DIR apply -var='project=<walkthrough-project-id/>'
 ```

+After successfully running, navigate to Cloud Builds and run the manual trigger.

+<walkthrough-menu-navigation sectionId="CLOUD_BUILD_SECTION">LINK_TEXT</walkthrough-menu-navigation>

 ## 5. Deploy the application

 Run the terraform workflow in
 the [infrastructure/05.deploy](infrastructure/05.deploy) directory.

+It will ask your permission before provisioning resources and you'll need to type `yes` to proceed.

 ```sh
 DIR=infrastructure/05.deploy